Mixgenius/foundation-emails/README.md

 Foundation for Emails (previously known as Ink) is a framework for creating responsive HTML emails that work in any email client &mdash; even Outlook.
 Our HTML/CSS components have been tested across every major email client to ensure consistency.
 And with the [Inky](https://github.com/zurb/inky) templating language, writing HTML emails is now even easier.

+## About this fork...
+ Until our friends at Foundation decide to merge the PR [#509](https://github.com/zurb/foundation-emails/pull/509) this temporary fork will include the "fix hide-for-large in Gmail, Yahoo and Outlook 2016" suggested by @sergeylikin.
+This REPO is totally independant from zurb/foundation-emails and will be available until the merge is accepted.
+After that I will no longer support or host this repo.

 ## Getting Started

 The main way to get started is with our [email template stack](https://github.com/zurb/foundation-emails-template).
 To use the stack, you'll need [Node.js](https://nodejs.org/en/) installed on your machine.